pyvisa/pyvisa-py/docs/source/faq.rst

 An ``open_timeout`` of 0 or ``VI_TMO_IMMEDIATE`` there means: "give up immediately", while None means "10 seconds", and ``VI_TMO_INFINITE`` means "wait indefinitely".

-If you want better control over the different timeout settings, lock after the open:
+If you want better control over the different timeout settings, use "lock after open":

     >>> import pyvisa
     >>> rm = pyvisa.ResourceManager('@py')